 It should be noted that the matching procedure can lead to complications when applied to EFT samples; since EFT effects are included in the ME contribution, but not in the PS contribution, it is possible that an inconsistency could arise.
 Specifically, if an EFT vertex produces a significant soft and collinear contribution, the events removed by the matching procedure will never be replaced by corresponding events generated by the PS, causing this contribution to be missed.
-However, of the WCs considered in this study, the operator associated with the c{tG} WC is the most prone to these effects, and its contributions to the soft and collinear regime are suppressed; thus, the phase space overlap with the SM contribution from the PS is small, and the effects of this potential issue are negligible [31].

-In addition to the theoretical justification outlined above, we can validate the matching procedure empirically by examining differential jet rate (DJR) distributions for the simulated samples.
-Additional information about the validation of the DJR distributions may be found in Appendix B, and a more detailed discussion of the validation of matched t $\bar{t}X$ samples is presented in 31.
+However, of the WCs considered in this study, the operator associated with the c{tG} WC is the most prone to these effects, and its contributions to the soft and collinear regime are suppressed; thus, the phase space overlap with the SM contribution from the PS is small, and the effects of this potential issue are negligible O. In addition to the theoretical justification outlined above, we can validate the matching procedure empirically by examining differential jet rate (DJR) distributions for the simulated samples.
+The resulting DJR distributions provide further evidence that the matching is working properly.
+The details of the validation of the DJR distributions may be found in Appendix B.1, and a more detailed discussion of the validation of matched t $\bar{t}X$ samples is presented in \mathfrak{Q} .

-As an additional form of validation, our privately produced signal samples (reweighted to the SM) are compared against SM samples that are centrally produced by the CMS collaboration.
-The details of this comparison are presented in Appendix C.
+As an additional form of validation, our EFT signal samples are reweighted to the SM and compared against SM samples that are centrally produced by the CMS collaboration.
+The details of this comparison are presented in Appendix ??.
+The comparisons show that the level of agreement is generally good, providing further evidence that the reweighting is working properly and that the LO modeling (and associated uncertainties) are sufficient for this analysis.